1. Skip to content

 In 2017, the European Commission already fined Google billions for favoring its price comparison service, while in 2018 the company was hit with a fine of over €4 billion ($4.35 billion) for illegal practices related to its mobile operating system, Android.
 However, the European Court of Justice still has to finally decide on this matter.

-The EU's so-called Digital Markets Act, which came into force in March this year, also aims to limit the market power of so-called "gatekeepers" of the internet.
+The EU's so-called Digital Markets Act, which came into force in March of this year, also aims to limit the market power of so-called "gatekeepers" of the internet.
 For Google, this means that services like Google Maps can no longer be given preferential treatment in search results.

 Müller, however, believes the EU's antitrust cases against Google have had little impact.
 "Although billions in fines were imposed, Google's monopoly profits are so large that they can easily afford to pay them," he said.